 Fruit and Diabetes

-Diabetics must control the amount of carbohydrates they eat because carbohydrates raise blood glucose levels.
+People with diabetes must control the amount of carbohydrates they eat because carbohydrates raise blood glucose levels.
 Fruit contains carbohydrates, so you need to count fruit as carbohydrates in your meal plan.
 Most fruits have a low glycemic index, which is a measurement of how much a particular food raises blood sugar.
 Because fruit contains fructose, a natural sugar, having fruit as a snack or for dessert is a good way to satisfy your sweet tooth and get beneficial nutrients.

 Canned Fruit vs. Fresh Fruit